 - Curios, and items of a personal nature

-- The cost of this all-inclusive safari is $5,995 per person double occupancy.
+- The cost of this all-inclusive safari is $6,955 per person double occupancy.
+We have 4 single rooms at the lodge.
 If a single room is desired, a $500 single supplement is required.
 The same rate applies for each participant regardless of whether they are doing photography or not.

 - Due to the limited number of spaces available, if a solo guest is willing to share a room and we can match with another guest of the same gender, we will do so.

-NOTE: Payment may be paid by personal check, bank wire transfer or credit card; however, if a credit card is used, a 3% service and handling charge will be added to the amount due.
+NOTE: Payment may be paid by Zelle (preferred method), personal check, bank wire transfer or credit card; however, if a credit card is used, a 3% service and handling charge will be added to the amount due.